crnick/CRUD-API-with-Node-Js-and-Express/README.md

 ## Setup
-- Prerequisites
-- - Node.js and npm installed on your machine.
+- Node.js and npm installed on your machine.

 ## Installation
 - Clone the repository